Menu

 It would be ridiculous to give a newborn a large life insurance payout, and even a child in their teenage years may not be responsible enough to handle the money.

-As such, most life insurance providers will put the policy in a probate system, where it ends up being given to a guardian or estate manager to hold onto it and manage it until the child turns 18 or even 21.
+As such, most life insurance providers will place the policy in a probate system, where it is assigned to a guardian or estate manager to hold and manage it until the child turns 18 or even 21.

-In the interim, management fees might apply and reduce the payout, and any interest that could be gained from investing the money won’t apply.
+In the meantime, management fees may apply and reduce the payout, and any interest that could be earned from investing the money won’t be applicable.

 Instead, it’s often better to do one of three things.
-You can make your spouse the beneficiary of the payout, which is usually the best option.
+The best option is to make your spouse the beneficiary of the payout.

 If you pass, they’ll be the ones taking care of the child anyway, so they’ll be the ones who need the money the most.
 Unfortunately, this doesn’t work out in cases of single parenthood for any reason.